Your browser is not supported for this experience.

 Kansas currently harbors two species of prairie grouse.
 The greater prairie chicken ( Tympanuchus cupido) is much more abundant than the lesser prairie chicken ( T. pallidicinctus).
 A third species of prairie grouse, the sharp-tailed grouse ( T. phasianellus) disappeared from…

-• Each September, the Kansas Department of Wildlife and Parks releases an annual Upland Bird Forcast with the intention of assisting Hunters around the state.
+Each September, the Kansas Department of Wildlife and Parks releases an annual Upland Bird Forcast to assist Hunters around the state.
 Summaries are available on the KDWP website.
 You can also find the full report by clicking here.

 Number Two on the upland bird draw is the bobwhite quail.
 And Kansas generally ranks within the top three states in quail harvest.
 While quail can be found statewide, populations are generally better in the east.
 The southeast region of the state is usually the top quail…